About the Cafe

 No, it’s not a real Café – it’s just a time to get to know my neighbors over coffee at my kitchen table, the best place for starting new friendships and deepening old ones.

 When I had the crazy idea to start a neighborhood Bible study called “The Rosewood Café” after our home on Rosewood Drive, I delayed and disobeyed.
-I argued with the Lord – I didn’t have time… I wasn’t good enough… The church could do it… No one would come…
+I argued with the Lord – I didn’t have time… I wasn’t good enough… The church could do it… What if no one came?
+What if everyone came?

 So in October, 2008 I invited 80 or so neighbors over for coffee.
 A group of us has been meeting ever since.